SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_5/decisions.md

 }
 ```

+Requirements:

-- Input must be a JSON object with a "text" field
+- Request must be a JSON object with a "text" field
-- The value should be a clinical note or report
+- Value must be a clinical note or report (string)

----

-### 5.2 Input Expectations

-The pipeline is designed around clinical note structure (inspired by MIMIC-style data), therefore:
+The pipeline is designed for structured clinical text (designed based on MIMIC-IV report structure):

-- Text should contain semi-structured clinical language
-- Sections such as HPI, Assessment, Plan improve extraction performance
+- Sections (e.g. HPI, Assessment, Plan) improve extraction quality
-- Abbreviations (e.g. SOB, CP) are supported
+- Specific clinical words and phrases are expected and captured by rules
 - Free-form text is accepted, but structured notes produce more reliable outputs

 ---

-### 5.3 Input and Output Examples
+### 5.3 Example Usage

 Example Request: